chipmuenk/pyfda/ressource/INSTALLATION.md

-# Distributing and installing pyFDA
+# Installing and packaging pyFDA

 There are several options to install pyfda either from source or from a binary / bundle.
-The ">" signs below only indicates a command line, don't enter them.
+The ">" signs below only indicate the command lines, don't enter them.

 ## Installation
 ### pip and PyPI